Eros Music

 Eros Now Music is an Indian music studio and distributor based in Mumbai, India.
 It is the dependent and domestic music label of Eros International, an Indian film production and distribution company owned by Eros Media World.

 History

 Eros Music was founded in 2006.
 It is primarily known for Bollywood music soundtracks and songs.
 Omkara is the first film whose music and soundtrack was produced by Eros Music.

+As of 2025, most films labeled by Eros Music have transferred to Sony Music India after being acquired from a major catalog portion from Eros in 2020.

 Film music and soundtracks produced or acquired by Eros Now Music

 Followings are the list of music albums produced by Eros Now Music.